iluvjava/Silly_Julia_stuff/Data Reading and Plotting/README.md

 In this environment, we will be learning about the basics of using Julia for data processing and visualization

+To read the data, we will need the following packages:

+* `DelimitedFiles.jl`: This is used for reading simple files with values that are separated by a character. [here](https://docs.julialang.org/en/v1/stdlib/DelimitedFiles/) for more.
+* `CSV.jl`: This is needed to read CSV files, and see [here](https://csv.juliadata.org/stable/) for more.
+* `XLSX.jl`: This is needed to parse excel files into data inside julia.
+See [here](https://felipenoris.github.io/XLSX.jl/stable/) for more.

+---
 ### **DataFrames**

+The package that we are going to use is the [DataFrames.jl](https://dataframes.juliadata.org/stable/) package.

 reference [DataFrame Link](https://dataframes.juliadata.org/stable/)